 Jesus called his friends around him and announced the gift of the Eucharist, his body and blood.
 His friends were shocked and many wanted to leave; He looked at the Apostles and said, “Do you want to leave me too?”
 Peter gave the ultimate profession of faith, saying “Master, where would we go, you have the Words of eternal life.”
 Our gifts of bread and wine become the Body and Blood of Jesus and we are sent into the world to wash feet and proclaim the Mystery of Love in all the circumstances of life.
 The friends at the Last Supper were sinners and Jesus loved them and sent them forth.
 We are no different, nourished by His Body and Blood and called to announce His presence.

 Regularly scheduled confessions times have also been suspended.
-Church is open for private prayer between 8am and 5:30pm Monday thru Friday, Saturday from 3pm-6pm and on Sunday from 10:30am-1pm.
-The Chapel will remain closed.
-Please follow CDC guidelines for social distancing in all situations.
+The Chapel is open for private prayer 8:00am- 5:30pm Monday through Friday, Saturday noon to 3:30pm and Sunday 11am-1:00pm.
+The Church space is currently closed except for Masses.
+Please wear a mask and follow CDC guidelines for social distancing.

 - 4:30 PM